textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 An exception to the above is if one of those terms is, in fact, a subject in the topic or scope, like the current document, where the subject *is* on user documentation.

 Fortunately, topic titles can be changed anytime to improve the clarity and usability of them, even if already published.
-We don’t break any links by changing topic titles.
-If making any title changes like this, however, attempt to find and edit link text in relation, wherever it exists.
-Likewise, titles must be updated on their dedicated Issues.
+We don’t break links by changing topic titles.
+When making title changes like this, however, attempt to find and edit link text in relation, wherever it exists.
+Likewise, **titles must be updated on their dedicated Issues**.

 ### URL-only titles

-Unlike topic titles, URL-only titles (document file names based off of topic titles) do not have to follow the same rules of grammar or satisfy search engines.
+Unlike topic titles, URL-only titles (document file names based off of topic titles) do not have to follow the same rules of grammar or satisfy search engines, nor do they have to mimic the diction and syntax of the `h1` titles.
 This means you can drop as many words as you can and mix the remaining words around so long as what is left still hints to the document topic it belongs to.
 The resulting shorter file names make it a *lot* easier to work with links in copy and file tree directories.

 Use your best judgement for document file names, thus their URLs, but consider the following guides to help: